How the fashion industry is adapting to change

 Rework your supply chains

 2020 changed the retail game and disrupted supply chains throughout the industry.
 There was almost a 30% decline in the apparel and footwear sectors by the end of 2020.
-With closed factories, limited staff numbers, and restricted shipping regulations, it’s time to rethink your supply strategy.
+It’s time to rethink your supply strategy with closed factories, limited staff numbers, and restricted shipping regulations.

 Digitalise!